Breaking the SEG Myth: ISO/IEC 17065 Opens the Door for all UK Solar Installers (With a Catch – Read On!)

 In a recent real-world test of policy and persistence, through our MD Griff Thomas, we engaged directly with one of the UK’s Big Six energy companies on this exact issue.

-Griff’s solar installation wasn’t certified under the MCS scheme, however it WAS installed by a contractor certified under an electrical Competent Persons Scheme (CPS) that is approved by UKAS under ISO/IEC 17065:2012, in this case NAPIT but many CPS providers have an electrical scheme which would give the same results.
+Griff’s solar installation wasn’t certified under the MCS scheme.
+However, it was installed by a contractor certified under an electrical Competent Persons Scheme (CPS) that is approved by UKAS under ISO/IEC 17065:2012.
+In this case it was NAPIT, but many CPS providers have a scheme based on the same principles.

 Initially, he was told no—no MCS, no SEG.